 A performance report offers an accurate and clear picture of progress Strategy Execution.

-During meetings, you can also roll up your performance data to view the overall health of the plan, its impact on achieving your goals, and demonstrate financial results.
+During meetings, you can also roll up your performance data to view the overall health of the plan, and its impact on achieving your goals and demonstrate financial results.

-It can even be used to show how much time has been saved on an activity and can now be used on other efforts more central to your strategic success.
+It can even show how much time has been saved on activity and can now be used on other efforts more central to your strategic success.

 Lastly, pause and look at the last two years plus.